lalitavai-vaibhav/avaloq-liferay-project/README.md

 Different site members can be created with different roles .
 Each web content need to set permissions on  user group .

-E.g. Following are screenshots of different users with different roles like 'Site Members','Site owner' ,Administrator etc.
+Following are screenshots of different users with different roles like 'Site Members','Site owner' ,Administrator etc.

 ![1) Screenshot Of Test Test with Site Admin Role:](https://github.com/lalitavai-vaibhav/avaloq-liferay-project/tree/master/screenshots/test-test.png)